KintCark/Hotshot-XL-Gradio-Cpu-Termux/README.md

+Update:Some reason after the image finish generating it says it can't find the image even though it is in the folder. if anyone can fix it let me know.

 # Hotshot-XL-Gradio-Cpu-Termux
 Hey I modified the Hotshotxl gradio app.py to support cpu!
 It works and is faster than comfyui but I wish we could use custom sdxl models.